addrummond/claney/Readme.md

 In some cases it may be useful to generate route files automatically from another source.
 For this use case, Claney supports a JSON format for route files.
 Use the flag `-json-input` instead of `-input` to trigger JSON parsing.
+You can tell Claney to interpret stdin as JSON by passing the `-json-stdin` flag.

 As an extension to standard JSON, JavaScript-style comments and trailing commas are permitted.